mozex/commonmark-routes/README.md

 // <p><a href="https://domain.com/docs/getting-started">Docs</a></p>
 ```

 The `asset()` helper resolves static file paths through Laravel's asset pipeline.
-This is especially useful on environments like [Laravel Vapor](https://vapor.laravel.com) where assets are served from S3 or CloudFront and relative paths won't work:
+This is especially useful in environments like [Laravel Vapor](https://vapor.laravel.com) where assets are served from S3 or CloudFront and relative paths won't work:

 ```php
 echo $converter->convert("[Download PDF](asset('files/doc.pdf'))");